2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/cms/dnn-module.md

 ---
-uid: Concepts.DnnModule
+uid: Specs.Cms.DnnModule
 ---

-# Concept: How DNN Modules Connect To Content-Blocks
+# How DNN Modules Connect To Content-Blocks

 This page explains how a DNN module is mapped to content which is shown inside this module.